Skip to main content

 1. Hover over the connection handle on the border of the source entity.

-2. Click and drag to the target entity.
+2. Click and drag to the target entity, then release.

 3. In the Create Relationship dialog, enter the relationship name (e.g., PURCHASED, WORKS_FOR) and save.